dsohk/rancher-devsecops-workshop/docs/part-2.md

 ![ First Job pos in Rancher UI](./images/part2-jenkins-ui-job-build-status.png)

+In the above illustration, under `build history` you will find `#1` which indicated our first build job is completed and green check mark indicates job is build successfully.

+During the Pipeline build stage, you can also toggle to Rancher UI to see the container spining up & terminating once the job is done,

-In Rancher UI, toggle to `devsecops` cluster.
+In Rancher UI, Toggle to `devsecops` cluster.
 Click on `Cluster Explorer` & in `Pods` section you can see the progress of Jenkins jobs.

 Below images illustrates the Jenkins pipeline has successfully create the pods & later you can see it getting terminated once the job is completed successfully

 ![ First Job pos in Rancher UI](./images/part2-step-build-my-firest-pipeline-pod-running-status.png)

-In the above illustration, under `build history` you will find `#1` which indicated our first build job is completed and green check mark indicates job is build successfully.

 ![Create Job in Jenkins](./images/part2-step-build-my-firest-pipeline-pod-terminating-post-jobrun.png)